 District land managers are stewards of public lands and strive to protect and preserve not only the land’s natural resources but also any known cultural resources, as well…

 Several staff members have received Archaeological Resource Management (ARM) training to assist state land managers with management of the state’s irreplaceable archaeological resources, which include pre-European mound sites, villages and camps, colonial settlements, battlefields and submerged sites.
-ARM training is available to those who work on state lands, including the water management districts, Florida Fish and Wildlife Conservation Commission (FWC), Florida Forest Service, and Florida Park Service staff.
+ARM training is available to those who manage state lands, including the water management districts, Florida Fish and Wildlife Conservation Commission (FWC), Florida Forest Service, and Florida Park Service staff.

-Despite the district’s best efforts to protect the sanctity of archeological sites, there’s always the chance that looters could disturb a location or worse yet, steal artifacts.
+Despite the District’s best efforts to protect the sanctity of archeological sites, there’s always the chance that looters could disturb a location or worse yet, steal artifacts.
 Fortunately, state law exempts agencies from public records laws regarding cultural resources.
-In other words, the district is exempt from sharing detailed information about cultural sites.
+In other words, the District is exempt from sharing detailed or location information about cultural sites.

 An 1882 headstone is among cultural resources that have been documented on district lands.
 (Photo courtesy of the Florida Division of Historical Resources)

 sites.
 District land managers also collaborate with expert archaeologists from the Florida Public Archaeology Network (FPAN) to identify and monitor cultural resources.

 “For obvious reasons, we don’t advertise our strategy for protecting these sites from looters.” says Olson.
 “This is serious business.
 If, for example, you dig holes into a pre-historic site, you destroy the vertical integrity of the mound.
 Archaeologists can learn the most from undisturbed sites, and once damaged they lose significant scientific value.
 We take great pride in protecting these long-cherished locations and the stories they hold.”